apache/cloudstack-www/blog/2021-09-20-apache-cloudstack-lts-maintenance-release2.md

 and rich API for managing the compute, networking, software, and storage resources.
 The project became an Apache top-level project in March 2013.

-ore information about Apache CloudStack can be found at: https://cloudstack.apache.org/
+More information about Apache CloudStack can be found at: https://cloudstack.apache.org/

 # Documentation